cappuccino/cappuccino.org/source/blog/2014-07-31-cappuccino-cucumber-cucapp.markdown

 The file `Cucumber.j` and `Cappuccino+Cucumber.j` (injected in the tested application) are the core of Cucapp.
 It's in these files that the relation between Cucumber and Cappuccino is made.
 What do these files do ?

 - `Cappuccino+Cucumber.j` contains a category of the class `CPApplication`.
 The category adds the method `- (CPString)xmlDescription`.
-This method creates a XML dump which contains a reference of each `CPResponder` currently displayed.
+This method creates a XML dump which contains a reference of each `CPResponder` (basically a Cappuccino widget) currently displayed.
 In the XML, each `CPResponder` is associated to a `XPath`.
-This unique xpath, which is a string (automatically generated from a CPResponder's title, identifier etc.), will be used in your `test/features` to target a specific `CPResponder`.
+This unique xpath, which is a string (automatically generated from a CPResponder's title, identifier etc... or manually with a `cucappIdentifier`), will be used in your `test/features` to target a specific `CPResponder`.
 - The file `Cucumber.j` contains the class `Cucumber` which constantly listens the URI `/cucumber` on itself.
 - The class `Cucumber` has a set of methods for simulating `CPEvent`.
 - When launching a test, Cucapp will send requests `POST` on `/cucumber` with some data.
 This data contains information that the Cappuccino application will interprete.
 Basically, this data will be the name of a method (and their params) to call.
 This is also used to retrieve the XML dump of the Cappuccino application.